World leaders pledge $400 billion to boost clean energy and renewables | DW | 25.09.2021

 China pledged to end overseas coal financing, while the US said it would double climate funding for developing countries.

-The pledges came as young climate activists from Greta Thunberg's Fridays for Future movement on Friday resumed global mass street protests for the first time since the COVID-19 pandemic began.
-Thunberg herself was in Berlin.
+The pledges came as young climate activists from Greta Thunberg's Fridays for Future movement resumed global mass street protests for the first time since the COVID-19 pandemic began.
+Thunberg herself was in Berlin on Friday, two days ahead of Germany's federal election.

 They demanded drastic action from global leaders ahead of UN climate talks in November.